zuozhenggh/learning-library/analytics-library/oas-augmented-analytics-oml/machine-learning-oracle-database/machine-learning-oracle-database.md

 ### Objectives ###

-* In Step 1 we’ll show Oracle Data Miner which enables developers to work directly with data inside the database using a graphical “drag and drop” workflow editor.
-Oracle Data Miner (ODMr), an extension to Oracle SQL Developer, captures and documents in graphical analytical workflows the steps users take while exploring data and developing machine learning methodologies.
+* This lab will introduces you with Oracle Data Miner which enables developers to work directly with data inside the database using a graphical “drag and drop” workflow editor.

-* In Step 2 we’ll implement essentially that exact workflow using a series of SQL statements in order to illustrate how developers can readily incorporate machine learning into their applications.
-Often referred to as “operationalizing” the algorithm(s), this illustrates how to overcome a huge stumbling block that often thwarts the efforts of business to realize value from machine
+* You will implement Oracle Data Miner workflow using a series of SQL statements.
+* You will learn how developers can readily incorporate machine learning into their applications.

 ### Prerequisites ###